-The IRS recently published an inflation adjustment increase to the maximum HSA contribution for 2016 over the 2015 maximum HSA contribution limit.
+The IRS recently published an inflation adjustment increase to the maximum HSA contribution for 2016 over the last year’s maximum HSA contribution limit.
 More specifically, the family contribution maximum will increase while the individual contribution maximum will stay the same as this year’s.
 And there are some associated HDHP limit changes as well.

 If you’ve been following along, you know that I have been a big fan of health savings accounts (HSA’s) over the last few years and fully max them out.
 Why?
 HSA’s are like IRA’s on steroids (tax-free steroids at that).
 They offer users pre-tax contributions, tax-free investment gains, and tax-free distributions to pay for eligible health care expenses.